20 Top Things to Do in Wasaga Beach This Summer (2023)

 Refer to the Ontario Parks Nordic Trails Map for all park trails.
 The popular cross-province Ganaraska Trail (running from Port Hope, to Collingwood and Midland) also runs through the Wasaga Beach Provincial Park.

-For a complete overview of the trail system in the area please refer to the Town of Wasaga Beach Community Trails Map.
+For a complete overview of the trail system in the area you can refer to the Town of Wasaga Beach Community Trails Map.

 Distance from Wasaga Beach: 35 minutes